freddolino-lab/ipod/README.md

 ## Top level directory

+### Top level configuration file

 At the top level directory,
+there must be a configuration file to set options for each step in the pipeline.
+In the example tree above, the file is calles `main.conf`.
+It is a [TOML](https://toml.io/en/) document.
+The user should familiarize themselves with each of the configurable options in the top-level configuration file.
+These options are documented in more detail in the [main_config.md file][main-cfg-doc].

+### Top level conditions file

-there must be a text file containing directory/configuration pairs.
+Also in the top level directory, there must be a text file containing directory/configuration pairs.
 In the tree above, this file is named `conditions.txt`, and is formatted as